 The Weston Family Prize

-The W. Garfield Weston Foundation is pleased to announce Dr. John Smol as the annual recipient of The Weston Family Prize for Lifetime Achievement in Northern Research.
+The W. Garfield Weston Foundation is delighted to announce Dr. John Smol as the annual recipient of the Weston Family Prize for Lifetime Achievement in Northern Research.
 This $50,000 Prize is given in recognition of significant contributions to northern science and the broad impact of a career devoted to research in the Canadian north.
 Previous winners have included Dr. Serge Payette (2011) and Dr. Louis Fortier (2012).

 Click here for full press release

 Canada’s North is a unique and sensitive landscape, facing unprecedented challenges.
 Scientific knowledge is needed to understand and predict the effects of climate change on the physical and biological environment, ecosystems and human population of the North, as well as on all Canadians.

 The launch of the International Polar Year in 2007 was a response to a widespread concern about the decline of northern research.
 It was at that time that the Foundation entered into a dialogue about Canada’s great North.
 The Foundation has responded to the growing concerns by adopting a goal of advancing natural science research in Canada’s North as part of its mandate.

 Through its Science in Canada’s North mandate, the Foundation aims to champion the greatest body of privately supported northern research in Canada by positioning Canadian scientists to contribute in ways that are timely, pertinent and innovative.